-Bonus: Use up your sugar as a body scrub!
+Bonus: Use up your Sweetener as a body scrub!

-Lastly, as you make the switch over to Monkfruit Sweetener, one eco friendly way to use up the last of your sugar is to make it into a DIY body scrub!
+Lastly, as you make the switch over to Monkfruit Sweetener, another healthy way to use up the last of your sweetener is to make it into a DIY body scrub!
 Combine with your favorite oil and you're in for freshly exfoliated skin.

 The Bottom Line

 Sustainability can seem like a huge undertaking when you think of it in terms of saving the planet.
 But you don’t have to view it that way.
 Focus on your own footprint and what you can do in your own home.
 With a few easy swaps, you’ll make a bigger impact than you think.
 You won’t notice any inconvenience from switching to concentrated laundry detergent or rechargeable batteries, and the benefits will add up over the years.
 Sustainable living isn’t an “on” or “off” switch.
 Start small, and add practices as they make sense.

 ReferencesIgini M. 10 Concerning Fast Fashion Waste Statistics.
 Earth.org, Aug 2 2022: https://earth.org/statistics-about-fast-fashion-waste